Overview

 Is This Course For Me?

 The M.Sc. in Healthcare Infection is a multidisciplinary qualification which is primarily designed to support healthcare professionals or graduates.
-Our students often have backgrounds in medicine, pharmacy and nursing, and are currently in employment in these fields.
-This programme is an opportunity to enhance the skills and knowledge applicable to infection control.
+Our students often have backgrounds in medicine, pharmacy nursing and biomedical science, and are currently in employment in these fields.
+This programme provides an opportunity to enhance the skills and knowledge applicable to infection control.

 The course now caters for students who have undertaken full-time undergraduate studies in one of the Biomedical or Health Sciences and who wish to enter full-time postgraduate study in the area of healthcare infection.